Updated: July 2021

-Having a LGBTQ Center at your college or university can be one of the best things that can happen for the community at your school.
+An LGBTQ Center at your college or university can be amazing for the campus community.
 This was definitely the case at the University of Southern Maine.
 Having an LGBTQ and Ally Resources Program increased the visibility of the queer community on campus, provided more money for programming, increased participation in our Safe Zone Project, and helped to connect queer students and staff with one another.

 For many campuses, getting an LGBTQ Center is a long process.
-Below are a few introductory steps to start an LGBTQ Resource Center, as follows:
+Below are a few introductory steps to start an LGBTQ Resource Center:

 Conduct necessary research.
 Visit the website of the National Consortium of LGBT Directors in Higher Education.
 Their FAQ page has some great information on starting, staffing and funding LGBTQ programs at colleges and universities.

 Assemble a committee or task force.
-This group should include faculty, staff and students, both LGBTQ and Allied.
+This group should include both LGBT and allied faculty, staff and students.
 It is preferable that the committee or task force be sanctioned or initiated by the upper administration at your school.
 That way, the committee will have the authority to make recommendations.
-Also, if the university President or Provost supports the process, any challenges that come from conservative elements in the campus or local community can be deflected or handled by them and not the committee.
+Also, if the university President or Provost supports the process, any challenges to the group can be deflected or handled by administration.
 It should be up to the committee or task force to determine the best way of proceeding.

 Assess the needs of your campus.
 The best way to get a LGBTQ Center is to prove that your campus needs one.
 Susan Rankin, Ph.D. is one of the leading scholars on LGBTQ campus assessments.
 Dr. Rankin is also a featured resource in the Campus Pride Speaker Bureau.
 You can also get a formal start by participating in the LGBTQ-Friendly Campus Pride Index.
 Another source of assessment material is the Council for the Advancement of Standards in Higher Education.